tablexi/restforce-db/README.md

 `maps` defines a set of direct field-to-field mappings.
 It takes a Hash as an argument; the keys should line up with your ActiveRecord attribute names, while the values should line up with the matching field names in Salesforce.

+Your ActiveRecord class _must_ expose readers for each attribute in the mapping, and generally _should_ expose matching writers, though you can use an adapter object (see "Field Conversions" below) to obviate the need for the latter.

 #### Field Conversions

 `converts_with` defines a mapping conversion adapter.
+The only requirement for an adapter is that it respond to the methods `#to` and `#from`.

+- `#to` will be handed a "normalized" Hash, with the standard Symbol mapped attributes as keys, and the values as they are stored in Salesforce.
+It should return a modified version of the Hash which can be passed to `assign_attributes` for a record.

-The only requirement for an adapter is that it respond to the methods `#to_database` and `#to_salesforce`.
-These methods will be handed a "normalized" mapping Hash as an argument, and should return a modified version of the Hash with values suited for the relevant system.
+- `#from` will be handed a Hash with the standard Symbol mapped attributes as keys, and the values for those attributes as they are returned by the ActiveRecord object.
+It should return a modified version of the Hash with values suitable for storage in Salesforce.

 By default, `Restforce::DB::Adapter` will be used, which simply converts times into String ISO-8601 timestamps before passing them off to Salesforce.